 According to recent NASA research published in the journal Nature, climate change may have an impact on maize (corn) and wheat productivity as early as 2030 under a high greenhouse gas emissions scenario.
-Maize crop yields are expected to fall by 24%, while wheat crop yields might increase by roughly 17%, the research said.
+Maize crop yields are expected to fall by 24%, while wheat crop yields might increase by roughly 17%.

-Using modern climate and agricultural models, scientists discovered that the change in yields is driven by expected temperature rises, alterations in rainfall patterns, and rising surface carbon dioxide concentrations produced by human-induced greenhouse gas emissions, the research said.
+Using modern climate and agricultural models, scientists discovered that the change in corn and wheat yields is driven by expected temperature rises, alterations in rainfall patterns, and rising surface carbon dioxide concentrations produced by human-induced greenhouse gas emissions, the research said.

 The consequences of climate change on grains are already seen in the United States.
 According to research conducted by the Environmental Working Group (EWG), rising global temperatures have resulted in a significant increase in crop insurance claims for farmers since 1995.
 EWG said this has resulted in a fourfold rise due to drought and a threefold increase owing to floods.